gvSIGAssociation/gvnix/addon-service-layer/docs/pd-addon-service-layer.rst

 * Web service framework installation will be automatic when client or server generation is required.

-* Allow the generation of local services, withour web service support (Spring @Service).
+* Allow the generation of local services, without web service support (Spring @Service).

 * Generate web service clients and servers easily.

-* Support web services clients generation compatible with JAX-RPC web service servers standar.
+* Support web services clients generation compatible with JAX-RPC web service servers standard.

 * Web services clients and servers generation would be executable on FUSE ESB / Servicemix environments.